 In addition to physical training, athletes also modify their hydration strategies when performing in hot conditions.
 They may consume more fluids during training and competition to compensate for the increased sweat loss and prevent dehydration.
 Dietary adjustments, such as increased salt intake, can also help to replace electrolytes lost through sweat.

-A lire aussi : How are sports organizations using virtual reality for athlete training and fan engagement?
+Sujet a lire : How are sports organizations using virtual reality for athlete training and fan engagement?

 High altitude presents a unique challenge for athletes.
 The air is thinner, which means there is less oxygen available for the body to use.
 This can lead to a condition called hypoxia, where the body doesn’t get enough oxygen.
 Hypoxia can cause symptoms like shortness of breath, rapid heart rate, and impaired cognitive function – all of which can significantly impact an athlete’s performance.